sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

 ## :material-wifi:&nbsp;WiFi

 The mosaic-X5 GNSS module supports multiple communication interfaces: multiple UARTs; Ethernet; and USB-C (with Ethernet-over-USB).
 But it does not support WiFi directly.
 The RTK mosaic-X5 contains an ESP32-WROVER processor which can act as a Ethernet to WiFi bridge.
-By linking the **MOSAIC ETHERNET (PoE)** port to the **ESP32 ETHERNET** port and putting the ESP32 firmare into WiFi mode, the mosaic-X5 can join your WiFi network.
+By linking the **MOSAIC ETHERNET (PoE)** port to the **ESP32 ETHERNET** port and putting the ESP32 firmware into WiFi mode, the mosaic-X5 can join your WiFi network.

 To connect your RTK mosaic-X5 to WiFi, you need to do a little more work including changing the mode of the firmware running on the ESP32 processor.